 Making the transition seamless

-When moving from a well-known home to a strange new retirement home many housekeeping details need to be accounted for to ensure a smooth transfer, and emotional stresses must be watched to avoid any unnecessary strain on everyone involved, whether it be the person moving or their family members assisting in the process.
+When moving from a well-known home to a strange new retirement home, many housekeeping details need to be accounted for to ensure a smooth transfer.
+Emotional stresses must be watched, to avoid any unnecessary strain on everyone involved, whether it be the person moving or their family members assisting in the process.

-Also, familiarize yourself with the admissions process of the home your loved one will be entering.
+Also, familiarize yourself with the admissions process of the home.
 Go over what time staff will be expecting you, arrange for another tour of the facility, and see if you can have an administrator on hand to assist with the move.
-Find out what your own duties will be on move-in day, and ask if you can fill in any required forms beforehand to make your time more flexible on the day of.
+Find out what everyone's duties will be on move-in day, and ask if you can fill in any required forms beforehand to make your time more flexible on the day of the move.

 During a preliminary trip to the home, examine the room your elder will be staying in.
 Take measurements of each room, and plan what pieces of furniture will go where.
 This will help immensely when packing for the move.
 Also, take stock of what appliances and services are provided.
 Will you need to pack a toaster?
 Is there a phone provided in the room?
 These questions will all help make for easier packing, and an easier move.